Divolika/Digit-classification-using-SVM/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file according to your specific project details and preferences.